mjazwiecki/rpiTemperatureSensorsBle/README.md

 # rpiTemperatureSensorsBle
 Code for an python app which gathers temperature readings from BLE xiaomi miija and ruuvitag sensors and send them to azure iot hub.
 The idea is to run it as a root using cron.
+The format of the message allows for easy azure time series ingestion.

 Credits:<br/>
 DeviceClient.py comes from https://github.com/bechynsky/AzureIoTDeviceClientPY<br/>